How to Clean a Pond Pump

 A pond pump is the heart of your ponds life support system and the flowrate it achieves will dramatically affect the health and clarity of your pond.
 To ensure your pump is in tip top condition for the new season we strongly suggest examining it to clean and check for wear and tear.
 To help with this we have created a simple guide to help you along.

 Before you start, remember to SWITCH OFF YOUR SYSTEM.
-This may seem obvious but as well as your pump, it is critical to turn off any ultra violet light within you system, as without running water it would overheat and become damaged.
+This may seem obvious but as well as your pump, it is critical to turn off any Ultra Violet light within you system, as without running water it would overheat and become damaged.

 Don’t Lose bits

-Once you have removed the pump from your pond you will need to take it out of it’s outer cage.
+Once you have removed the pump from your pond you will need to take it out of its outer cage.
 This may involve undoing some clips or removing some screws, so it’s a great idea to have a container to hand to put parts in as they are removed.

 Remember where the parts go

-If you have ever tried to get an item back into is original box you will remember that sometimes it seams impossible.
+If you have ever tried to get an item back into is original box you will remember that sometimes it seems impossible.
 Pumps can sometimes be like this.
 To make sure you can put it back together after your pump is cleaned, you can take some photos of how the pump, hose mains cable are arranged inside the cage using your phone or a digital camera before you start.
-Another great help are the manufacturers exploded diagrams which are in a products user manual, or can be found in the SPARE PARTS section of our website.
+Another great help are the manufacturers exploded diagrams which are in a products user manual or can be found in the SPARE PARTS section of our website.